artikas/fn-throttler/README.md

 [![Test Coverage][circle-image]][circle-url]
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/artikas/fn-throttler/master/LICENSE)

-**fn-throttler.js** uses promises to implement a rate limiter that can be used in conjunction with any function/promise.
+**fn-throttler.js** uses promises to implement a generic rate limiter that can be used to throttle the rate at which promises (or functions) are run.
 It currently uses a MongoDB instance to synchronize across multiple cores (or clusters).

+## Installation

+Use NPM to install:

+    npm install fn-throttler

 ## Usage

-### Initialize
+### 1.)
+Initialize
 ```javascript

 var Throttler = require('fn-throttler');